 Library-sponsored or co-sponsored programs have first priority in scheduling.
 The Library may choose to partner with organizations or businesses to provide programs that are deemed to be in the public interest and fit the mission of the Library.

-Library meeting rooms are available during regular Library business hours to non-Library groups.
+Library meeting rooms are available during regular Library business hours to non-Library groups, unless alternative hours have been pre-approved by the Library Director or his or her designee.
 The Library may sponsor or co-sponsor a program outside normal Library business hours.
-Meeting rooms are not available to non-Library groups or individuals for the promotion or sales of services or products, fundraising, or conducting classes for profit.
+Meeting rooms are not available to non-Library groups or individuals for the primary purpose of the promotion or sales of services or products, fundraising, or conducting classes for profit.
 No admission or attendance charge or required donation may be assessed by any non-Library group using a meeting room.
 The Library may permit presenters at Library-sponsored (or co-sponsored) programs to sell merchandise related to the subject or activity of their programs.
 A Library-sponsored or co-sponsored program may have a nominal registration charge to defray or reduce the cost of the program to the Library.
 In addition, in the case of a program with limited seating capacity, the Library may charge a nominal fee to defray costs of the program.

-The Library has three separate meeting rooms: 1) McIntyre Lab; 2) Switzer Room; and 3) Riverside Room.
+The Library has two separate meeting rooms: 1) Switzer Room; and 2) Riverside Room.
 The Library reserves the right to determine which room will best accommodate each group’s needs, and assign the room accordingly.

 “A public or private nonprofit organization of demonstrated effectiveness that: